Travel Advisories

 St. Thomas, United States Virgin Islands

-The United States of America purchased the US Virgin Islands in 1917.
-The first airport on St. Thomas was a small airstrip built in the 1920s in what was known as Mosquito Bay.
-Mosquito Bay was dredged, filled in, and renamed Lindbergh Bay.
-On Jan.
-22, 1928, the first passengers arrived on St. Thomas by air via the La Nina, a monoplane owned by the Aerial Express Co. of San Juan carrying its pilot and four passengers.
+The United States of America purchased the U.S. Virgin Islands in 1917.
+The first airport on St. Thomas was a small airstrip built in the 1920s at a location once known as Mosquito Bay.
+This area was dredged, filled in, and renamed Lindbergh Bay.
+On January 22, 1928, the first passengers arrived on St. Thomas by air aboard the La Nina, a monoplane owned by the Aerial Express Company of San Juan, which carried its pilot and four passengers.

-On October 3, 1984, the airport was renamed after the late Governor Cyril Emmanuel King - the second elected governor of the US Virgin Islands.
-Construction of the current airport terminal began in 1980 and was completed in October 1990.
-The runway was extended from 4,200 to its present 7,000 length in 1992.
+On October 3, 1984, the airport was renamed to honor the late Governor Cyril Emmanuel King, the second elected governor of the U.S. Virgin Islands.
+Construction of the current airport terminal commenced in 1980 and was completed in November 1990.
+In 1992, the runway was extended from 4,200 feet to its current length of 7,000 feet.
 The Cyril E. King Airport features one of the largest deep-water, dredged runways in the Caribbean.